cloudify-cosmo/docs.getcloudify.org/content/developer/writing_plugins/creating-your-own-plugin.md

         ctx.logger.info('HTTP server is not running!')
 {{< /highlight >}}

 Runtime properties are saved in Cloudify storage after the plugin's operation invocation is complete.
-(For which the `@operation` decorator is responsible).

 Where it is important to immediately save runtime properties to Cloudify storage, call the `ctx.update` method.